Mathematics

 Typical Spring Semester topics: Function review and transformations; Polynomial Functions; Rational Functions; Exponential and Logarithmic functions; Trigonometric functions

-Texts include: Algebra and Trigonometry by Paul Foerster and the Chewonki Math Textbook act as guides for this course
+Texts include: Algebra and Trigonometry by Paul Foerster and the Chewonki Math Textbook act as guides for this course.

 Precalculus (H)